hardeep74644/Library-Room-Booking-App/README.md

 ### For Students

-1. **Register/Login**: Create an account or login with existing credentials
+1. **Register/Login**: Create a student account through the registration page or login with existing credentials
 2. **Search for Rooms**:
    - Select desired capacity (2 or 4 people)
    - Choose date and time